blue-flares/Blue-Flare/README.md

 # Blue-Flare
-A helper bot for blue flare community.
+A helper bot for Blue Flare Community.

+# Contribution
+I Will Add This Later